codefresh-io/docs.codefresh.io/_docs/new-helm/helm-best-practices.md

 ## Common Helm misconceptions

 Any new technology requires training on how to use it effectively.
-If you have already worked with any type of package manager you should be familiar with how Helm works.
+If you have already worked with any type of package manager, you should be familiar with how Helm works.

 Here is a list of important Helm points that are often controversial between teams.